bifeng/nlp_paper_colletion/Few Short Learning Summary.md

 Relation 模块用于度量 query 和类别之间的语义关系，进而完成分类。

+###### Match Network

+attention function:

+The authors choose a straightforward softmax over cosine similarities in the embedding space as their attention function *a(x, x_i).*

+embedding functions:

+The possibility for the support set and query set embedding functions, *f* and *g*, to be different is left open in order to grant more flexibility to the model.

+They propose that the embedding functions *f(x^)* and *g(x_i)* should take on the more general form *f(x^, S)* and *g(x_i, S)* where *S* is the support set.
+The reasoning behind this is that if two of the support set items are very close, e.g. we are performing fine-grained classification between dog breeds, we should change the way the samples are embedded to increase the distinguishability of these samples (How to do it?).

+###### Prototypical Networks

+The key assumption is made is that there exists an embedding in which samples from each class cluster around a single **prototypical representation** which is simply the mean of the individual samples.

+Another contribution of this paper is a persuasive theoretical argument to use <u>euclidean distance</u> over cosine distance in metric learning that also justifies <u>the use of class means</u> as prototypical representations.
+The key is to recognise that squared euclidean distance (but not cosine distance) is a member of a particular class of distance functions known as **Bregman divergences**. ...

+###### Question

++ why Matching Networks is better than siamese networks?

+  siamese networks is not optimal as the initial embedding function is trained to maximise performance on a different task!
+However, Matching Networks combine both embedding and classification to form an end-to-end **differentiable nearest neighbours****classifier.** ???

++ How to increase the distinguishability of the support set ?

++

 #### Algorithm

 Take advantage of prior knowledge to search for the θ which parameterizes the best h ∈ H. The prior knowledge alters the search by providing good initial point to begin the search, or directly providing the search steps.
 It skipped the optimization for empirical risk and directly targets at $h^∗$. (提供一个好的搜索起始点或搜索路径)